What does digitization mean in today’s time?

 Intuitive Credit Scoring

 Giving out microloans would be impractical without any way to recognize the risks involved with the potential borrower.
 That’s where Big Data has stepped in.
 Imagine vast volumes of data- structured and unstructured of the 1.7 billion people looking to access microfinance services.

 The new face of microfinance digitization can be found in Big Data.
 It works with huge volumes of data, which, when accessed within the correct time frame, enables real-time analysis.

 These are available data:

 The sources of these data are generally the SMS’s, email, call records, social media, emails, etc.

 A combination of big data alongside the traditional banking model data means microfinance institutions get a more transparent credit profile of their potential clients.

 Today, big data allows microfinance institutions and banks to look beyond the numbers and assess the creditworthiness based on other factors too, such as- individual’s behavior, willingness to repay, ability, etc.

-A huge reason why there is an increasing number of SMEs is due to the fact that more institutions are looking more in-depth than just the traditional bank data models while providing loans.
+A huge reason why there is a growing number of SMEs is due to the fact that more institutions are looking more in-depth than just the traditional bank data models while providing loans.
 They are now applying a more human and practical approach towards analyzing the creditworthiness for microloans.

 SMARTPHONES: DIGITIZING MICROFINANCE ONE SUBSCRIBER AT A TIME